Why should I get Health insurance?

 Some of the top reasons people get health cover are listed below:

 Health insurance may be able to pay for “lifestyle” services that you use often

 Many people do not realise that you may be able to claim part of your gym membership joining fee or remedial massage costs on selected policies.Please check the policy details for services covered, including any relevant restrictions or conditions, limits, and waiting periods before any decision to purchase.
-Alternatively, your iSelect consultant on ph.
-13 19 20 can assist with further information and clarification.

 Get health insurance cover – you could save $$ on tax